CodinGame/monaco-editor-wrapper/README.md

 - `updateUserConfiguration` Update the user configuration, overrides the default configuration, uses the same syntax as VS Code configuration
 - `getConfiguration` allows to get a given configuration key in a given language
 - `onConfigurationChanged` listen to configuration change
-- `updateEditorKeybindings` allows to update the editor keybindings with the same syntax as in VS Code, or enabled Emacs/Vim keybindings
+- `updateKeybindings` allows to update the editor keybindings with the same syntax as in VS Code
+- `updateEditorKeybindingsMode` switch between `vim`, `emacs` or `classic` keybindings